V-Karch/hshopper/README.md

 # hshopper

+# ⚠️ This project is no longer supported or functional due to implementation of captcha to stop automated download requests

 HShopper is a Rust-based utility to interact with the [hshop](https://hshop.erista.me/) 3DS ROM storage webpage.
 It simplifies searching, adding, and downloading titles directly from the terminal.

 ## Features